How Long Does an Annulment Take?

 Reasons for an Annulment

 If you were married in a Catholic Church and you wish to remarry, you will need to obtain an annulment.
-There are a few different reasons why someone might want to pursue an annulment.
+There are numerous reasons why someone might want to pursue an annulment.

 Artboard 1.jpg